 We were unable to find a comprehensive evidence-based checklist of operational guidelines for conducting useful scientific research.
-We found helpful advice in the Operations Research Society of America report, "Guidelines by the Ad Hoc Committee on Professional Standards" (1971), and the CONSORT 2010 checklist (Schulz, Altman, and Moher, 2010, and Moher et al., 2010).
-As far as we were able to determine, those guidelines were the product of a consensus of expert opinions, and few of the guidelines were expressed in specific operational terms.
-They were, nevertheless, useful in helping to formulate our operational guidelines.
+We found helpful advice in the Operations Research Society of America report, "Guidelines by the Ad Hoc Committee on Professional Standards" (1971), and the CONSORT 2010 checklist (Schulz, et al.2010; Moher et al., 2010).
+Those guidelines were the product of a consensus of expert opinions, and few guidelines were expressed in operational terms.
+They were, nevertheless, useful in helping to formulate operational guidelines.

-The primary bases for our guidelines were the established definitions of science that we described earlier.
-Most of them followed logically from the definitions.
-To assess whether there is a need for such guidelines, we searched the literature for evidence on the extent to which papers in academic journals currently conform to each of the guidelines.
-When violations were common, we developed guidelines for complying with scientific principles.
+The guidelines were inferred from the definitions of science.
+To assess the need for these guidelines, we searched for evidence on the extent to which papers in academic journals conform to each of the guidelines.